julianmichael/qfirst/README.md

 ## Usage

-Still working on documenting usage for all of the modules.
+Still working on fixing up and documenting usage for all of the modules.

+### Clause formation / discourse question demo

+After doing the setup, you should have mill installed and you should have a file `data/clausal-predictions.jsonl` of model predictions.
+Then modify the `domain` and `httpPort` values to the ones you want to host the demo at (localhost is fine for the domain).
+Then execute `./scripts/run_clause_demo.sh` and after it finishes printing output the demo will be running at `http://<domain>:<port>/task/evaluation/preview`.